That’s the first thing that comes to mind when someone asks me what we’ve learned since our $500K MRR (monthly recurring revenue) milestone.

 We spent a good amount of time reviewing the roles and key accountabilities that were needed by the company to arrive at this chart, and now we use this chart as a reference point when new issues or projects come up.
 It helps us navigate who we need to work with and who “owns” what part of the initiative.

 Implementing the accountability chart created clarity for the whole organization on what everyone does and what they are responsible for.

 I’m a self-admitted spreadsheet/data nerd.
 I’ve built a lot of tables, filters, and charts to help us understand company and client metrics.

 But we wanted to go beyond our usual metrics PPC metrics for clients and company metrics like retention rate and MRR — we wanted to go deeper in understanding our performance.

-We’ve talked before about the god-view dashboard I built, but we’ve gone further than that now to understand detailed cohort metrics around things like W/L ratios for tests and variants, retention rates based on cohorts of fees, AMs, etc.
+We’ve talked before about the god-view dashboard I built.
+But we’ve gone further than that now with detailed cohort metrics around things like W/L ratios for tests and variants, retention rates based on cohorts of fees, AMs, etc.